Anna Cockrell: 2017–2021: USC Trojans

-2020 Summer Olympics
+2020 Summer Olympics: Olympic debut

 At the 2020 United States Olympic Trials for track and field on June 27, 2021, Cockrell placed third in the women's 400-meter hurdles event to qualify for the team alongside Sydney McLaughlin and Dalilah Muhammad.
 She broke her personal and school record in the 400-metre hurdles event with a time of 53.70, ahead of the previous record she set at the 2021 NCAA championships.

 At the Olympics, Cockrell qualified for the semifinals after coming in third in her heat race with a time of 55.37.
 She later finished in second place with a time of 54.17 in the semifinals, landing her a spot in the final.
 In the final, Cockrell appeared to finish seventh, but was later disqualified after officials discovered she had made a lane violation.

+2022-2023: 2023 World Championships

+In 2022, Cockrell ran 53.98 to finish fourth in the 400 m hurdles at the US Championships, not qualifying for the 2022 World Athletics Championships.

+The following year, she finished third at the 2023 US Championships in 54.24.
+At the World Championships in Budapest, Cockrell finished fifth in the 400 m hurdles, running a new personal best of 53.34.

+2024: Olympic silver medal and fourth all-time

+At the US Olympic Trials, Cockrell finished second in the 400 m hurdles behind Sydney McLaughlin-Levrone.
+She ran a major personal best of 52.64 s, marking her first time under the 53-second barrier.
+She competed at the 2024 Olympics in Paris, where she won a silver medal in the women’s 400-metre hurdles.
+She came second to McLaughlin-Levrone, with a personal best time of 51.87 s, which put her fourth on the all-time top list.
+On 30 August, she picked up her first career Diamond League at the Golden Gala in Rome, running 52.59 s to beat Shiann Salmon into second.